Into The Storm

 There was “Shake It Off,” every single lyric of which seemed constructed specifically to get me through this time.

 And, especially, there was “Heartlines.”
 I’ve clung to that song like a stuffed animal, because it’s ridiculously easy to look at my grandparents and be ashamed of my own life.
 My grandfather opened the first hospital in Starr County, bringing modern health care to a rural area that totally lacked it.
 He was a “Good Housekeeping” Doctor of the Year, a county judge, a regent at UT-Austin, and more.
 Now, there’s a hospital, a school, and a street named after him in Roma.
 And my grandmother, a trained nurse, helped vaccinate people at the clinic, assisted at the hospital, and raised five kids.
 The two of them saved lives.
 They changed the world for the better.
-And what the hell do I do?
+And what do I do?
 I write.
 It seems minuscule in comparison, selfish compared to their work.
 But I’ve always wanted to write.
 Everything else has felt like an obligation, a role I took but didn’t want, a suit that didn’t fit.
 So despite my guilt, I know I have to keep following the heartlines on my hand.

 But the song also had these lines, which kept thundering in my head at the funeral (which started at 1 p.m. that Wednesday), and during the burial and the relative’s attack that followed: